Jodenee/Voyager/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Checklist**
+- [ ] I am on the latest version of Voyager.
 - [ ] I have removed my webhook's token, if visible.
 - [ ] I have searched the open issues tab to make sure this issue is unique.